sudinigoutham/mcp_playwright_scraper/README.md

 # mcp-playwright-scraper

-A Model Context Protocol (MCP) server that scrapes web content and converts it to Markdown.
+A Model Context Protocol (MCP) server that scrapes web content and converts it to Markdown..

 ## Overview